 Granada is the capital of the province of Granada in the Andalusia region of Spain.
 It is home to the Alhambra Palace and Generalife and for this reason it is considered to be one of the 'Most Beautiful Cities in Spain'.

 Spain This Way comment: Granada is home to the Alhambra Palace and Generalife which are the most visited attraction in Spain and one of the most beautiful attractions in Europe.
 The town itself though is something of a disappointment.

 The beautiful Alhambra palace and fabulous gardens of the Generalife are not to be missed in any visit to Andalucia.
 The Moorish architecture and beautiful gardens of the palace are very beautiful.

-The Generalife is on the north side and was the country estate of the Nasrid kings.
+The Generalife is on the east side and was the country estate of the Nasrid kings.
 The gardens are all laid out in a Moorish style and are stunning.
 These too were built in the 13th century.
 As with most Moorish gardens water is a very important part of the gardens which incorporate pools and rills.

 The Alcazaba is also sited on the Alhambra hill.
 This is the earliest part of the fortress.
 At the top there is a bell turret, the Torre de la Vela.
 This is the spot where a cross was first errected to mark the defeat of the Moors by the Christians.

 Nearby Guadix is absolutely fascinating with its troglodyte town.